aaronverber/k8-website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 configmap/example-redis-config   1      14s
 ```

-4. Remember that we left `redis-config` key in the `example-redis-config` ConfigMap blank.
+4. Remember that we left the `redis-config` key blank in the example configuration.
 To view the redis-config, run the following command:

 ```shell
 kubectl describe configmap/example-redis-config
 ```

-Because redis-config is blank, you should see an empty `redis-config` key now:
+Because redis-config is blank, you should see an empty `redis-config` key:

 ```shell
 Name:         example-redis-config